MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/permissions-filtering-for-content-search.md

 - MOE150
 - MET150
 ms.assetid: 1adffc35-38e5-4f7d-8495-8e0e8721f377
-description: "Use search permissions filtering to let an eDiscovery manager search only a subset of mailboxes and sites in your organization." ms.custom: seo-marvel-apr2020
+description: "Use search permissions filtering to let eDiscovery managers search only a subset of mailboxes and sites in your organization." ms.custom: seo-marvel-apr2020
 ---